JOB INTERVIEW PREPARATION

-If you have questions, feel free to email me at email@example.com or click here to book a free 15 minute consultation so that we can discuss your situation and talk about whether my interview coaching package is a good fit.
+Easy!
+Just email me at email@example.com or click here to book a free 15 minute consultation so that we can discuss your situation and talk about whether my interview coaching package is a good fit.

 Around 20 months ago, I was at a crossroads where I feared my career was stalling.
 I reached out to Bec of Pop Your Career for some advice and mentoring.
 We discussed my work history, and strategized some resume writing and interview techniques.
 We did some roll-play using the STAR Interview Method, and I partook a DISC Profile questionnaire.
 Together, we strengthened my responses to interview questions by better structuring my answers, and refining my talking points based on the personality traits of my interviewers.

 I did not get the job which motivated me to reach out to Bec.
 But I did win the jobs of my second and fourth interview, and my career is back on track.
 Right now I work with a richly experienced and very high calibre team in a prominent Federal Government Department in an area expecting a lot of growth, and I am receiving the upskilling I desperately need.
 I am happy doing what I am doing and the pay is good too.

 I approached Bec, having experienced difficulties getting to the interview stage of selection processes.
 Bec listened to my difficulties, sat me down and not only helped me format a new eye-catching resume, but explained to me why the changes she suggested were important to a potential interviewer.